Your agents quit their jobs when they don’t get the coaching they need.

 Have a set of career questions and goal ideations ready for your agents, so when the time comes for in-depth conversations, you’re prepared to get them thinking about their futures.

-Map out possible progression paths to management, higher-level roles, or even out of the team if that’s what some agents prefer.
-Come up with realistic timelines and tasks agents need to complete to get where they want to be.
+Map out possible paths to management, higher-level roles, or even out of the team if that’s what some agents prefer.
+Come up with realistic timelines and tasks agents can complete to get where they want to be.
 Here’s a list from Inc Magazine of 100 questions you can use to get agents to consider what they really want out of their careers.
 Pick and choose a few of your favorites.

 6. Have more than one performance conversation.